 Have you talked to your child about pornography?
 How did they respond?

 Note: This happened some years ago, my boys are now 11, 8 and 5.
 I still hear them to this day calling out pornography when they see it out on billboards.
 Since, then I did have to talk to one of my boys that what they saw shouldn’t be discussed with their friends.
 If they still had questions about what they saw they can always come talk to us.
-As a result of this situation we started a regular Talk to Me About Anything aka “pillow talk” which encourages open communication.
-During this time they are allowed to ask us or tell us anything without getting in trouble as long as it doesn’t involve any name calling, disrespect or against the law.
-I also use this time to ask them generic questions like, “Have you seen something that’s made you curious? or Do you have any thoughts or feelings about the changes in your body that you want to talk about?”
+As a result of this situation we started a weekly “pillow talks” which encourages open communication.
+During this time they are allowed to ask us or tell us anything they want to discuss.
+I also use this time to check up on them and ask them generic questions like, “Have you seen something that’s made you curious? or Do you have any thoughts or feelings about the changes in your body that you want to talk about?”